Mon - Thur: 8:00am - 5:00pm

 Honed finishes absorb liquid more easily and quickly than other stone finishes, so it is critical to wipe up spills right away.
 Don’t use regular soap to clean honed marble because it will get absorbed and affect the color of the stone.
 Using a mildly abrasive detergent with bleach is appropriate for cleaning.
 Honed finishes do require more frequent re-sealing than polished finishes do.
-It is important to note that regardless of the finish you chose you should always ensure that the surface is cleaned thoroughly prior to re-sealing.
+It is important to note that, regardless of the finish you chose, you should always ensure that the surface is cleaned thoroughly prior to re-sealing.

-A polished finish is smooth, shiny, and glossy.
-It creates a high end and luxurious feel.
+A polished finish is smooth, shiny and glossy.
+It creates a high-end and luxurious feel.
 Polishing natural stone actually creates a barrier that helps protect the stone from stains.
-On the other end, polished stone is prone to scratches and scratches are more visible due to the reflective property of the finish.You’ll want to avoid using polished finishes in your bathroom, floors and other areas that could become slippery and dangerous!
+On the other end, polished stone is prone to scratches, and scratches are more visible due to the reflective property of the finish.You’ll want to avoid using polished finishes in your bathroom, floors and other areas that could become slippery and dangerous!

 Spills on polished marble should be wiped up immediately to avoid damage from etching or stains.
 Polished finishes require less re-sealing than honed finishes do.
 Avoid using harsh products and abrasive materials on polished surfaces.
 Strong cleaners or rough brushing can damage the finish.